 If your child is in a lot of pain your pediatrician can prescribe some pain relief medicines.
 Do not make these decisions yourself.

 I hope these tips and products see you through teething.
 It’s a rough phase for sure, but keep in mind this too shall end.
-Until then keep using natural teething remedies to relieve some of the baby's inflammation.
+Until then keep using these natural teething remedies to relieve some of your babies swelling and inflammation.
 Which teething remedies worked for you?
 Do leave me a comment below.

 This blogpost contains affiliate links.
 These links provide me with a small percentage commission but don’t cost you anything extra.

 4 thoughts on “7 Natural Teething Remedies: Safe And Effective”